cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 the following optimizations are available:

 * `floor` function called on a multiplication by a constant or a division.
 Combines the two operations into one integer division (`idiv`) operation.
-In case of multiplication, the constant operand is inverted to become the for the divisor in the `idiv` operation.
+In the case of multiplication, the constant operand is inverted to become the divisor in the `idiv` operation.

 ## Case expression optimization